wasp-lang/wasp/web/docs/auth/entities.md

 In the case you want to create custom login or signup actions, you will need to use the `Auth` and `AuthIdentity` entities directly.

-### Auth Entities in an Example App
+### Example App Model
 Let's imagine we created a simple tasks management app:

  - The app has email and Google-based auth.
  - Users can create tasks and see the tasks that they have created.

-Let's look how would that look in the database:
+Let's look at how would that look in the database:

 <ImgWithCaption alt="Example of Auth Entities" source="img/auth-entities/model-example.png" caption="Example of Auth Entities"/>